nickyiliwang0000/h/jquery/to-do-app.md

 ### Event delegation

-Remember, [events in JavaScript](https://developer.mozilla.org/en-US/docs/Web/Events#Keyboard_events) are designated (e.g. `click`, `mouseover`, `touchstart`, `keypress`, etc).
+Remember, [events in JavaScript](https://developer.mozilla.org/en-US/docs/Web/Events#Keyboard_events) are designated actions (e.g. `click`, `mouseover`, `touchstart`, `keypress`, etc).
 When an action takes place, we usually want to run some code.
 By default, the browser lets every ancestor of an event's target know that an action took place.
 This event flow is often referred to as either _event bubbling_ or _event propagation_.
 Here's an example:

 ```html
 <ul>